WillPowellUk/WillPowellUk/README.md

 [Email](mailto:me@willpowell.uk) | [LinkedIn](https://www.linkedin.com/in/william-f-powell) | [Website](http://www.willpowell.uk)

-AI Research Engineer with an MSc in Applied Machine Learning from Imperial College London, experienced in developing and deploying ML models, building Agentic AI systems, collaborating with cross-functional teams, and solving real-world challenges at scale using cutting-edge AI techniques.
+Data Scientist with an MSc in Applied Machine Learning from Imperial College London, experienced in developing and deploying ML models, building Agentic AI systems, collaborating with cross-functional teams, and solving real-world challenges at scale using cutting-edge AI techniques.
 Currently building and evaluating conversational AI systems that serve hundreds of thousands of customers in the consumer lending domain.

 ---
 💻 Data Scientist @ Lendable